MartijnCallens/P.aeruginosa_HGTCodonUse/README.md

 If you have specific questions, please contact me on my correspondance address at Ghent University.

-The code in this repository can be used to perform the bioinformatics pipeline to infer horizontal gene transfers in a set of full genome sequences from multiple strains of a bacterial species.
+The code in this repository was used to perform the bioinformatics pipeline to infer horizontal gene transfers in a set of full genome sequences from multiple strains of a bacterial species.
 The general outline is presented in the figure below.

 These files contain the code for specific parts of the analysis:
 * Obtain_data.md: get the genome data to run the analysis